header gardeners

 Grows naturally in North West Nelson, near Wangapeka and at Glenhope.
 The NZ Plant Conservation network informs us that it "Does best in semi-shade (it is an attractive shrub to plant under taller trees, particularly deciduous species) in a moist, fertile soil.
 The small flowers are sweetly scented, particularly at night."
 Flowers October - November and fruits November to January.

-Gifter: Claire of Waikanae.
+Gifter: Claire Jones of Waikanae.

 Planted: 2023.